Balatonboglár: Statue of Pál Teleki

 The city is host to a statue honoring a controversial figure in Hungarian history, Pál Teleki, who was twice prime minister of Hungary.
 Teleki was regarded by some as a flawed hero and he remained a controversial person long after his death.
 This was reflected in a public dispute covered in the Hungarian media during early 2004 over a statue of him, marking the 63rd anniversary of his death.
 The statue by sculptor Tibor Rieger was originally to be installed opposite the President's official residence in Budapest.
 However, the Minister of Culture István Hiller, following pressure from the Wiesenthal Center, canceled these plans.
 On 5 April 2004, the statue was finally placed in the courtyard of the Catholic Church in Balatonboglár.
-Balatonboglar had during World War II been host to thousands of Polish refugees who opened in that town one of only two secondary schools for Poles in Europe during 1939-1944.
+Balatonboglár had during World War II been host to thousands of Polish refugees who opened in that town one of only two secondary schools for Poles in Europe during 1939-1944.
 They credited Teleki with opening Hungary's borders to them and named a street in Warsaw for him after the war ended.